TEAM dynamics Services

 Regardless of the current state of the management team, development is always possible.

-Influenced by our real-world experiences as management team executive coaches working with teams, combined with a variety of researchers knowledge (Katzenbach & Smith 1993, Hackman 2002, Lencioni 2002, Wageman 2008, Hawkins 2017, Clutterbuck 2019), The Guiding Star Model describes the goals to which each management team should focus their development efforts.
+Influenced by real-world experiences as management team executive coaches working with teams, combined with a variety of researchers knowledge (Katzenbach & Smith 1993, Hackman 2002, Lencioni 2002, Wageman 2008, Hawkins 2017, Clutterbuck 2019), The Guiding Star Model describes the goals to which each management team should focus their development efforts.

 What are the characteristics that a team should possess to be described as a true stellar team?